Do you guys buy toys from the thrift store?

 Most people I know would be 1) disgusted, and 2) ashamed to even consider buying toys from the thrift store.
 But here’s why I do it, and why you should consider buying toys at a thrift store:

-My kids are wasteful.
-Yes, you heard me: my kids are wasteful.
+Kids are wasteful.
+Yes, you heard me: kids are wasteful.
 I once bought my oldest son a $20 transformer from Target, and you know how many days he played with it before it ended up at the bottom of the toy box?
 ONE.
 Lesson learned: Buy cheap from the thrift store.
 No tears shed if they become bored with it.

 Bribery.
 Consider it a tiny bribe to lure the kids to the thrift store so Mommy can look around.
 “Yeah, you get to look at tttoooyyyss!”
 If the kids are happy rolling around playing with dirty toys, then Mommy is happy.
 And although inflation has increased that 10 cent toy bag to $2.00, hell–it’s a small price to pay for happy kids and an afternoon of thrift diving!